department-of-veterans-affairs/next-build/example_tests/README.md

 ## 01. Hello, world!

 This is an extremely basic "Hello, world!" sort of application, and has a correspondingly simple test.

+## 02. Hello, world! (but asynchronously)

+Promises can complicate testing.
+This shows two simple ways of dealing with that.